 - 9. no-knead raisin bread

 What kind of Dutch Oven works for baking bread?

 To bake any of these recipes, all you need is a Dutch Oven with a tight-fitting lid.

 A cast iron will work perfectly as long as it is enameled.
 The Lodge brand is popular and affordable.
 I like to use a 6-quart size, like this one.

 You can also try a clay one like the Emile Henry brand.
-They are more expensive but are lighter, which is nice when you are lifting them out of the oven.
-A 4.2 quart size will hold all of these recipe.
+They are more expensive but lighter, which is nice when you lift them out of the oven.
+A 4.2 quart size will hold all of these recipes.

 Preparing a Dutch Oven for baking bread:

 - Use parchment paper.
 Always!
 The dough will stick terribly without it!
 I find that flat sheets like these are easier to deal with.

 - Consider pre-heating the Dutch oven before placing the dough inside.
 It’s not necessary, but it will help the crust brown more evenly.